SamyakShukla/Push-app/README.md

 Create a file named Push-app.
-Create 2 folders inside it named client and server.
+Create 2 folders inside it named client and server. <br>
 Inside the client side install all the necessary modules for create react app.
 Just write npx create-react-app and copy the contents from App.js to your App.js file.
 Install web-push library to implement web push notifications from server to your devices.
 Use command: npm install web-push.
 All the necessary comments are already there in the code.